What Causes Offshore Slips & Falls?

 - Lifting tasks that are over-regulation allotments

 Ships Must Be Clear of Safety Hazards

 Under the Jones Act, ship captains must clear all known safety hazards from their ships before they leave port.
-In other words, captains are responsible for assessing their ship for health risks every time they dock their boat.
+In other words, captains are responsible for assessing their ships for health risks every time they dock their boats.
 When a captain takes their ship from a dock, under the Jones Act, he is declaring that the ship is free of safety hazards.
 Despite this rule, sea captains, and the companies that employ them, will leave ports when the ship is in a “unseaworthy” condition.
-Therefore, when a captain fails to clean up oil on the floor, identify pipes that are unmarked, and fails to fix guardrails, an injury caused by these hazards is likely to end in a successful maritime injury claim.
+Therefore, when a captain fails to clean up oil on the floor, identifies pipes that are unmarked, and fails to fix guardrails, an injury caused by these hazards is likely to end in a successful maritime injury claim.

 Holding Companies Accountable for Slips & Falls